Atlas-OS/Atlas/src/README.md

 There are plenty of reasons to build atlas from source such as:
 - To contribute to the project.
-- To personalize the build, by removing components you don't need.
+- To personalize the build, by removing/restoring components you may/may not need.
 - It is safer to build from source, as you can ensure that the build is done with the same version of the source code.

 ### Prerequisites

-- Currently you need NTLite with a "Home" or higher license.
+- NTLite with a "Home" or higher license.
 - An Archive Extractor (7-Zip, WinRar, etc.)
-- A local copy of the atlas repository.
+- A local copy of the Atlas repository.
-- A Default Windows Build from Microsoft.
+- A Default Windows Build from Microsoft. ([1](https://tb.rg-adguard.net/) [2](https://www.heidoc.net/joomla/technology-science/microsoft/67-microsoft-windows-iso-download-tool) [3](https://uupdump.net/known.php?q=19042.631))

 ### Getting Started